 What to look for in an agency partner

-In today's globalized world, there is a litany of agencies a firm can choose to work with.
+In today's globalized world, knowing what to look for in an agency partner can be difficult.
+Whether you're a new startup or an established company wanting to expand, there is a litany of agencies a firm can choose to work with.
 With so many choices, so many specialities, setting up your RFP or even just selecting the right partner can be difficult.
-So here's a little guide to how an evaluation and selection process can be made easier.
+So here's an informative guide to how an evaluation and selection process can be made easier.
 These are suggestions for how to look at what your prospect agencies are talking to you about as you plan:

-From the start, you'll have lots of questions.
-These don't stop as the process moves forward - you'll likely still have questions about what is being done and why it is being done a certain way.
-But, from the get-go, when you're considering who to work with, look for a partner who can clearly break down the answer to your questions for you and if not, has the foresight to tell you so - and then goes and gets the right answer.
-That sets a pattern for how the process will move forward.
-Good information is best.
-Poor or vague responses that leave you with more questions can be an indicator that your potential partner is not what you really wanted.
-For example, you don't want to hire a partner to help boost your SEO, and you do so base on limited input only to find that they are engaging in unethical black hat practices that could seriously harm your company.
-Transparency is key in this regard.
-After all, it if your company and your brand.
+Questions don't stop when work begins - you'll likely still have queries about what is being done and why it is being done a certain way.
+Look for a partner who can clearly break down answers to your questions If they can't answer questions, they should tell you so - and then return later with the information you need.
+This sets a pattern for how the process will move forward.
+Clear information is best.
+Vague responses that leave you with more questions are an indicator that your potential partner is not ideal.
+You don't want to hire someone to boost your SEO, only to find that they are engaging in unethical black hat practices that harm your company.
+Transparency is key.

 A great agency will be responsive to your needs but also speak up when they have other ideas.
-It's incredibly sad to note that today, "yes" is so much easier than push back because partners are afraid to lose a revenue opportunity.
-Yes often equals executing a bad idea.
-"Why?" is a far better path to take and often leads to a better conversation, and, improvement of the program.
-The best of the best efforts in the industry started with a Partner saying something like "We think that's the wrong direction, here's why".
-A good agency will spending the time to understand the environment and the process requirements and provide thoughtful recommendations that may even challenge your beliefs - but stay open to it, there's a reason good agencies are good agencies.
-A bad agency will be a team of yes men/women who sign off on every idea as long as they get paid.
+The sad truth is, "yes" is easier than pushing back because partners are afraid to lose a revenue opportunity.
+"Why?" is a far better path to take and often leads to a better end-product.
+The best efforts in the industry start with a Partner saying, "We think that's the wrong direction, here's why".
+A good agency will spend the time to understand process requirements and provide thoughtful recommendations that may even challenge your beliefs.
+A bad agency will sign off on every idea as long as they get paid.

-You've selected a partner but you're not done with evaluating their promise.
-The SOW tells a pretty important story about all the other steps that lead up to requesting this document.
-Before you sign off to work with an agency, it is vital that you read the statement of work (SOW) in detail.
-This is a quick way to see what the contractor is all about.
-The SOW should provide absolute clarity on what a contractor is going to receive from hiring an agency.
+The Statement Of Work (SOW) tells an important story about all the steps that lead up to this document.
+Before you sign off to work with an agency, it is vital you read the SOW in detail.
+The SOW should provide absolute clarity on what you are going to receive from an agency.

-We know what good agencies do because we live by these principles.
-Venuiti has worked with many Fortune 1000 companies and generated outstanding results.
-When you work with us, you know that you are working with a trusted partner.
-We would love to work with you, contact us today and learn more.
+know what good agencies do because we live by these principles.
+Venuiti has worked with many Fortune 500 companies and generated outstanding results.
+When you work with us, you know you are working with a trusted partner. today and learn more.

 And we're often at work very late and very early